havvacecen/cltv-prediction-bgf-ggf/README.md

 - `lifetimes`: Probabilistic CLTV modeling (BG/NBD & Gamma-Gamma)
 - `sklearn`: Feature scaling
 - `datetime`: Date calculations
+- `matplotlib`, `seaborn`: Data visualization

 ---

 ## ⚙️ Project Workflow

 1. **Data Cleaning & Preparation**
-   - Outlier treatment using IQR method
+   - Outlier treatment using IQR method (capping extreme values)
-   - Combining online & offline purchase metrics
+   - Combining online & offline purchase metrics into omnichannel variables
-   - Converting date columns to datetime objects
+   - Converting date columns to datetime objects for accurate time calculations

 2. **CLTV Feature Engineering**
-   - Calculated Recency, Frequency, T (Tenure), and Monetary values
+   - Calculated Recency, Frequency, T (Tenure), and Monetary values per customer
    - Used a snapshot date set 2 days after the last purchase in the dataset

 3. **Model Building**
-   - **BG/NBD Model** for expected number of future transactions
+   - **BG/NBD Model** for estimating expected number of future transactions
-   - **Gamma-Gamma Model** for expected average profit
+   - **Gamma-Gamma Model** for estimating expected average profit per transaction
    - Combined models to estimate **6-month CLTV** for each customer

 4. **Customer Segmentation**
    - Used quantile-based binning (`qcut`) to divide customers into 4 segments: A (top), B, C, D
-   - Generated group-level insights for targeted marketing actions
+   - Generated group-level insights to guide targeted marketing strategies

 ---

 ## 🧠 Insights & Recommendations

-### Segment A & B (High CLTV):
+### Segment A & B (High CLTV) ⭐
-- High frequency and monetary values
+- High purchase frequency and monetary values
 - Recommend loyalty programs, exclusive campaigns, or early-access offers
 - Focus on retention through personalized email or SMS reminders

-### Segment C & D (Low CLTV):
+### Segment C & D (Low CLTV) 🔄
 - Customers may be newer or inactive
 - Offer re-engagement promotions
-- Consider retargeting ads or onboarding journeys to increase involvement
+- Consider retargeting ads or onboarding journeys to increase engagement

 ---

 ## 📎 Notes

 - The project was completed as part of the **Miuul Data Science Bootcamp**.
-- Due to data confidentiality, the dataset is not available in this repository.
+- Due to data confidentiality, the dataset is **not available** in this repository.
+- No CSV data file is included or created here; all data processing is done in-code.
 - All modeling and analysis were performed using open-source libraries.

 ---

 ## ✅ Final Remarks

 This project demonstrates the power of probabilistic models in customer analytics and shows how businesses can benefit from understanding their customer base in a **data-driven** way.
-The segmentation derived from CLTV predictions can significantly enhance the efficiency of marketing efforts.
+The segmentation derived from CLTV predictions can significantly enhance the efficiency and personalization of marketing efforts.

+## 📫 Contact Me

+If you have any questions, suggestions, or would like to discuss potential opportunities, feel free to reach out!

 ---